DR’s Formula For Marketing Success: Quality, Function, Service

 DR (Done Right) is a trademark of Country Home Products that’s blazing new territory in the direct marketing channels.

-Headquartered in the burgeoning metropolis of Vergennes, Vermont — population 2,800 — Country Home has quietly moved the flagship brand to the background and let their DR trademark become the public face of a growing product mix.
+Headquartered in Vergennes, Vermont — population 2,800 — Country Home has quietly moved the flagship brand to the background and let their DR trademark become the public face of a growing product mix.

 That’s where, if you believe the testimonials and accolades that populate the web video, dvds and catalog mailers, Country Home works their magic in an efficient manner that marries hi-tech marketing with old-fashioned analog work ethic.

 Their mission statement: “Professional Power for Homeowners”.
 The brand image they’ve created is one of sturdy, reliable, designed-to-work and built-to-last tools for leveling, cutting, mulching and moving loads, weeds, grass, and trees so easily it’s almost like, well, fun.
 It’s sure not work — just ask the retired endorser grandmas who nickname their field mowers and can’t wait to spend all day whacking away at the undergrowth.